randyzwitch/Twitter.jl/README.md

 ##Twitter.jl API

-Currently, all functions have required arguments for those parameters required by Twitter and an `options` keyword argument to provide a `Dict{String, String}` of optional parameters.
+Currently, all functions have required arguments for those parameters required by Twitter and an `options` keyword argument to provide a `Dict{String, String}` of optional parameters [Twitter API documentation](https://dev.twitter.com/docs/api/1.1).
 Most function calls will return either a Julia `Dict` or a typed Array.
+Bad requests will return the raw `Response` composite type from Requests.jl for debugging purposes.

 DataFrame methods are defined for functions returning composite types: `TWEETS`, `PLACES`, `LISTS`, and `USERS`.
 Other DataFrame methods may be defined at a later date.

-Also note that the API is subject to change in the coming few versions, but should stablize shortly.
+Note that the API is subject to change in the coming few versions, but should stablize shortly.

 ##Authentication